TalkingQuickly/talkingquickly.github.io/_posts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 `--rm` means that the container will be removed once execution completes.

 Doing this every time is cumbersome, so the example configuration includes some simple shell scripts to automate this.
 The first part of this is the file `d` in the root of the Rails project.
-This simple bash script automates sshing into the vagrant host and executing a single command, for example:
+This automates sshing into the vagrant host and executing a single command, for example:

 ```bash
 ./d rc